janbiasi/vscode-gotthard-theme/README.md

 The theme is built to apply basic syntax highlighting to the most languages.
 Although a few languages are optimized to provide a unified development experience.
 Find the list with all optimized languages sorted alphabetically below.

-> If you miss a certain language optimization, please [open an issue]() on the GitHub repository.
+> If you miss a certain language optimization, please [open a feature request](https://github.com/janbiasi/vscode-gotthard-theme/issues/new?assignees=&labels=language-optimization&template=language-optimization.md&title=Language+Optimization+%E2%80%93+%3Clanguage%3E) on the GitHub repository.
+If you experience any issues while using the theme please also let us know by submitting a [bug report](https://github.com/janbiasi/vscode-gotthard-theme/issues/new?assignees=&labels=bug&template=bug-report.md&title=Issue+with+...) on the GitHub repository.

 - Angular (_requires extension [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)_)
 - CSS